ayak0vlev/ISO20022_2013/README.md

-# ISO 20022 (2013 Edition) visualisation of the metamodel
+The ISO 20022 standard is a brilliant and elegant example of model-driven architecture.
+The architecture defines a framework for model-based design, engineering, and governance that underpins decades of industry-wide collaboration in developing interoperability standards for the financial services sector.

-This repository contains documentation and resources related to the ISO 20022:2013 Financial Services Messaging Standard, based on the 2013 edition.
+The ISO 20022 metamodel is a key artefact within this architecture and is central to understanding the framework.

 ## Contents